Marbled Salamander

 Habitat:

-Prefer moist lowland forests but also occur in drier woodlands and rocky hillsides.
+Prefer moist lowland forests but also occur in drier wooded ridges and rocky hillsides.
+Spend a majority of time beneath cover like logs, rocks and leaf litter.

 Adult Coloration:

-Body is marked with conspicuous white or gray markings on a black background.
-Markings usually occur as bands across the head and back and sometimes merge into a stripe down each side of the neck and back.
-Tail banded with black and white, and belly can be black or dark brown, sometimes with light speckles.
+The body is marked with conspicuous white or grey markings on a black to dark-brown-black body.
+Markings occur as bands across the head and back which sometimes marge into an irregular stripe down each side of the back.
+The tail is banded black and white, the belly can be black or brownish-black with light speckling.

 Adult Characteristics:

 11-13 costal grooves (grooves between rib-like ridges that run down the sides of the body).
-Body very stocky.
-In males the light markings on the body are pure white while in females they are gray (more prominent in breeding season).
-During breeding males have swollen vents.
+Body is stocky.
+In males the light markings on the body are pure white while females are more grey (more prominent in breeding season).
+Males have swollen vents during breeding season.
+Breeding season occurs in the fall.

 Juvenile Characteristics:

-Metamorphs are brown or black with light markings that are most dense on head and more scattered on back and tail.
-Markings may begin yellow and become blue to silvery or white during first few days out of water.
-Adult pattern develops over several weeks or months.
+Metamorphs are brown or black with scattered light markings that are denser on the head compared to the back and tail.
+Markings may begin as yellow and become blue to silvery or white in color the first few days out of the water.
+Adult coloration and pattern develop over a period of several weeks to months.

 Larvae Characteristics: